How many rejection slips did you get before your first novel was published?

 My experience now, 48 published novels, and that of the beginning novelist are VERY different.
 Typically an agent (it’s critical to have an agent) want to see a completed outline and three or four really well-written chapters.
 The competition out there is fierce.
 My agencies receives 20,000 unsolicited manuscripts a year–with thousands of solicited manuscripts to read on top of that.

 I started writing when I was ten.
 Took a long break during high school and college (homework!) and started up again after college as a songwriter.
 From there it moved to script writing and eventually novels.
 I was first published in 1985.

 How can I get Disney to approve my ideas/writing?

-I am lucky to have been asked to write for Disney and loves working with them.
-That said, writing ideas are not copywrited, but characters can be.
-Disney owns the copywrites to The Kingdom Keepers and all other Disney characters, but anything can be written when done in fun.
+I am lucky to have been asked to write for Disney and love working with them.
+That said, writing ideas are not copyrighted, but stories can be.
+Disney owns the copyrights to The Kingdom Keepers stories and also owns the trademarks on the Disney characters, but anything can be written when done in fun.
 I suggest you keep writing and not worry about getting published.